Guide to AUC ROC Curve in Machine Learning

 The name might be a mouthful, but it is just saying that we are calculating the “Area Under the Curve” (AUC) of the “Receiver Operating Characteristic” (ROC).
 Confused?
 I feel you!
 I have been in your shoes.
 But don’t worry, we will see what these terms mean in detail, and everything will be a piece of cake!

 For now, just know that the AUC ROC curve helps us visualize how well our machine learning classifier performs.
-Although it works only for binary classification problems, we will see how we can extend it to evaluate multi-class classification problems.
-Also, in this article we will cover about the auc area under curve, roc curves and all about the related auc roc curve in this artivle.
+Although this method works only for binary classification problems, we will explore how to extend it to evaluate multi-class classification issues.
+Additionally, this article covers the AUC (Area Under Curve), ROC curves, and everything related to the AUC-ROC curve.

 We’ll also cover topics like sensitivity and specificity since these are key topics behind the ROC curve (or ROC AUC curve in machine learning).

-I suggest going through the article on Confusion Matrix as it will introduce some important terms we will use in this article.
+I recommend reviewing the article on the Confusion Matrix, as it will introduce key terms that are essential for understanding the concepts discussed in this article.

 What is the AUC-ROC Curve?